thehui87/Learning-Godot/Background-loading.md

 # Background loading

 When switching the main scene of your game (for example going to a new level), you might want to show a loading screen with some indication that progress is being made.
 The main load method (```ResourceLoader::load``` or just ```load``` from gdscript) blocks your thread while the resource is being loaded, so It's not good.
-This document will discuss the ```ResourceInteractiveLoader``` class for smoother load screens.
+This document discusses the ```ResourceInteractiveLoader``` class for smoother load screens.

 ## ResourceLoaderInteractive